psmd-iberutaru/OpihiExarata/docs/source/user/manual_mode.rst

 .. figure:: /assets/images/manual-mode-gui-propagate.*

     The propagation GUI tab for customizing and executing propagation solutions.
+    This is the default view before any values have been calculated.

 Propagating the on-sky motion of the asteroid is done by taking the observational record from :ref:`user-manual-mode-procedure-asteroid-observation-record` and propagating only the most recent observations forward in time.
 See :numref:`figure-manual-mode-gui-propagate` for the interface for propagation solutions.

 To solve for the propagation solution from the observations, you will need to select the desired propagation engine from the drop down menu then click on the